 Mechanics Tips about the P0299 Code

 When the turbo fails, a part of the turbine can be sucked into the engine.
-This doesn’t just create a severe loss of power, but it can also lead to loud mechanical noise.
-Additionally, it’s prone to ruin the engine, making this problem even more severe than when it started.
+This not only leads to a severe loss of power, but it can also cause loud mechanical noise.
+It can also eventually ruin the engine, making this problem even more severe than when it started.